Complex Question Tags

 - uses the same tense

-This rule still applies across different tense.
+This rule still applies across different tenses.

 Present Simple